All Collections

 Margin = profit / revenue

-Data and API Details
+Data and API details

-FBA stock is updated when Amazon receives inbound shipment.
-We use _GET_AFN_INVENTORY_DATA_BY_COUNTRY_ report.
-The stock is normally the stock in Amazon plus stock reserved due to FC transfers (they are available for sale).
-This stock does not include and FC Processing and stock reserved due to customer orders.
+The stock is calculated as the stock in Amazon plus stock reserved due to fulfillment center transfers (as they're available for sale).
+This stock does not include FC Processing stock and stock reserved for customer orders.

 Replenishment for FBA can be performed in one of the following ways: